 A person who is incapacitated cannot provide consent.
-If someone is too incapacitated to make decisions and communicate with their partner, they cannot provide consent.
+If someone is too incapacitated to make decisions and communicate with their partner, they are too drunk to consent.

-The absence of "no" doesn't mean "ves."
+The absence of "no" doesn't mean "yes."

-Both people should be involved in the decision to have sex.
+Both people should be involved in the DECISION to have sex.